twaddlac/chemgen-next/README.md

 In order to build the latest client side code and add it to the wordpress app

 ```
+# May have to run:
+# npm install --save-dev @angular-devkit/build-angular
+# npm audit fix
 cd chemgen-next-client
 ng build --prod  --output-hashing none --output-path ../chemgen-next-wptheme/js/ng
 ```